microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

+---
+title: Creating your first extension reference
+description: A reference for creating your first OOP extension
+date: 2021-8-16
+---

-# Creating your first Visual Studio extension
+# Creating your first Visual Studio Out-of-Process extension

 ## Prerequisites